Table of Contents

 Adverse events following immunization are categorized as follows

 - Immunization anxiety-related reaction

 - Coincidental event

-Immunization errors may occur anywhere in the vaccination stages like vaccine preparation, handling, storage or administration.
-Non-sterile injections, reconstitution errors, injections at the incorrect site, improper vaccine transportation and storage are some examples.
-AEFI for immunization errors are toxic shock syndrome, sepsis, local abscess, sciatic nerve damage etc.
+Immunization errors may occur anywhere in the vaccination stages, like vaccine preparation, handling, storage, or administration.
+Non-sterile injections, reconstitution errors, injections at the incorrect site, improper vaccine transportation, and storage are some examples.
+AEFI for immunization errors is toxic shock syndrome, sepsis, local abscess, sciatic nerve damage, etc.